DougallWinship/deform/README.md

 # Deform
-Easily define consistent forms in PHP, which can be subsequently manipulated (or deformed!).
+Easily define consistent forms in PHP, which can be subsequently manipulated before rendering.

 ## Why?
-Forms are repetitive to code.
+Form coding is highly repetitive.

 ## Features
+* consistent generation of components (as regards the HTML structure)
+* strong IDE auto-completion support
 * generate forms in a controller action which can then be tailored in a view
-* consistent generation of components
-* IDE auto-completion support
+* export a form to an array & build a form from an array definition (so you can persist them)
 * todo: - auto-generate forms from a model or a database table
 * todo: - sensible default form handling
+* todo: - validation
+* todo: - rendering adapters

 ## Layers
-There are 3 layers:
+There are 3 principal layers:
 1. Deform\Html - generate an HTML tree which can be manipulated
 2. Deform\Component - generate various components using Deform\Html
 3. Deform\Form - generate forms using Deform\Component

 ## Examples

+Here are some very simple examples of each layer:

+> **_NOTE:_** If you set up /tests/_data/public/ (as a doc root) on a local webserver you can view what the
+> codeception acceptance tests see!

 ### Deform\Html